Overview of the minimax method and examples of algorithms and implementations

 2. Othello: Othello is another typical game in which the minimax method is applied, where the player or AI predicts the best move of the opponent and selects the optimal move to counter it.

-3. Go: Go is a very complex game, making it difficult to apply the minimax method as is, but it is used in conjunction with Monte Carlo Tree Search (MCTS) as described in “Overview of Monte Carlo Tree Search with Algorithm and Implementation Examples“.
+3. Go: Go is a very complex game, making it difficult to apply the minimax method as is, but it is used in conjunction with Monte Carlo Tree Search (MCTS) as described in “Overview of Monte Carlo Tree Search and Examples of Algorithms and Implementations“.
 MCTS is a different approach from the minimax method, but it can be used to find the best move as well.

 4. Card Games: The minimax method is applied in several card games.
 For example, in some variants of trick-taking games and poker, the minimax method can be used to select the optimal play.